-Interested in pursuing a career in the drone industry, Kane would like to one day be a drone operator or drone photographer or cinematographer for films, TV or advertising campaigns.
+Kan is interested in pursuing a career in the drone industry and would like to be a drone operator or drone photographer or cinematographer for films, TV or advertising campaigns.

-“I generally have a strong interest in drones, including how they work and what is possible with such an amazing device, and one day hope to pursue a career in this field.”
+‘I generally have a strong interest in drones, including how they work and what is possible with such an amazing device, and one day hope to pursue a career in this field.’

-An avid follower of our Know Your Drone Facebook page, Kane is a strong supporter of the drone safety rules.
+He is an avid follower of our Know Your Drone Facebook page and is a strong supporter of the drone safety rules.

-He tells us that the Know Your Drone website and Facebook page keeps him up to date with the rules, such as not flying drones within 100 m of marine animals in NSW or the restrictions of travelling with lithium batteries.
+He tells us the Know Your Drone website and Facebook page keeps him up to date with the rules, such as not flying drones within 100 m of marine animals in NSW or the restrictions of travelling with lithium batteries.

-When asked about his learnings over the past two years of flying, Kane said flying a drone can be a difficult task for beginners.
+When asked about what he’s learnt in 2 years of flying, Kane said flying a drone can be a difficult task for beginners.

-“It’s best to go to an open park of field, and ensure no one is around, that way you can practice manoeuvring and taking photos from different angles.
-Sometimes the best areas to fly a drone are the most difficult, such as around mountain ranges.”
+‘It’s best to go to an open park of field, and ensure no one is around, that way you can practice manoeuvring and taking photos from different angles.
+Sometimes the best areas to fly a drone are the most difficult, such as around mountain ranges.’

-Kane believes there is a strong future for drones in all industries, specifically in cinematography.
+Kane believes there is a strong future for drones in all industries, specifically cinematography.

-“Drones are an incredible piece of technology that has come a long way in recent years.
-Manufacturers are producing higher quality cameras than ever before, developing more efficient batteries for longer flight time, and are expanding the availability of drones past Hollywood camera operators to consumers by making them extremely affordable” he says.
+‘Drones are an incredible piece of technology that has come a long way in recent years.
+Manufacturers are producing higher quality cameras than ever before, developing more efficient batteries for longer flight time and are expanding the availability of drones to consumers by making them extremely affordable,’ he said.

-“I see drones as having endless opportunities with their rapidly developing technology, and I honestly believe they are the key to shaping the technology of the modern world.”
+‘I see drones as having endless opportunities with their rapidly developing technology, and I honestly believe they are the key to shaping the technology of the modern world.’